Mandatory Merger Notifications Are Coming

 Under the new regime, notification will generally be required (unless exempted) where:

-the target is "connected with Australia", meaning it carries on business in Australia. ⚠ Beware of creeping acquisitions
+• the target is "connected with Australia", meaning it carries on business in Australia.

 At a high level, the monetary thresholds are as follows:

-the acquirer and the target have combined turnover of at least $200 million, and either:
+• the acquirer (and connected entities) and the target (and connected entities) have combined Australian annual turnover of at least $200 million, and either:

-the target has Australian turnover of at least $50 million; or
+o the target (and connected entities) has Australian annual turnover of at least $50 million; or

-the acquirer has an Australian turnover of at least $500 million and buys a target with an Australian turnover of at least $10 million.
+• the acquirer (and connected entities) has an Australian annual turnover of at least $500 million and buys a target (which together with connected entities) has an Australian annual turnover of at least $10 million; or

 Process and timing

-Phase 1: Initial review within 30 business days (fast-tracking is possible in 15 days for low-risk deals); and
+• Phase 1: Initial review within 30 business days (fast-tracking is possible in 15 days for low-risk deals);

-Phase 2: More detailed review taking up to 50 business days where competition concerns arise.
+• Phase 2: More detailed review taking up to 90 business days where competition concerns arise; and

 The ACCC will maintain a public Merger Register, publishing non-confidential summaries and decisions.
 This means strategic communication and confidentiality planning will be more important than ever.